t-lanigan/kaggle-tf-presentation/README.md

 ## Kaggle Diabetic Retinopathy Detection

-Powerpoint file included
+1hr presentation given on the use of CNNs to detect Diabetic Retinopathy in the second place solution for the Kaggle competiion.
+Powerpoint file included.

 ## Tensorflow demonstration

-Tensorflow workshop file included.
+1hr Tensorflow workshop file included in the iPython notebook.